AriaSalvatrice/synth-printer/README.md

 - By printing in this orientation, you can add supports for the PCB on the back.
 I often use a support lattice to which I secure the PCBs with self-locking ties.
 Note that Synth Printer has no built-in support for them yet, but it's planned.
 You can just add a support mesh in your slicer, for now.
 - You need to achieve a good first layer.
 There's no secret, it requires a properly tuned printer, a perfectly leveled bed (a depth probe really helps with this), and a perfectly dialed in Z-offset.
 - Print on smooth glass if you can!
 If you have a textured glass bed, it's safe to flip it over and just print on the untextured side.
 This will tremendously improve the print quality.
 You might want to add just a touch of hair spray if heat isn't enough to hold things in place.
+- You almost certainly want to print with a brim.
+It's easy to remove and reduces the risk of warping.
 - You can achieve neat light reflection tricks by using an interesting bottom fill pattern.
 I often use the concentric one.
 The effect is dramatic when used with a Silk filament!
 - Wanna use a beautiful but expensive specialty filament for your faceplates?
 Just swap filament after 5~6 layers!
 Do the visible layers with your fancy filament, and the rest with bargain bin stock.
 - After the first layer, it's safe to use the highest layer height your printer supports, we don't care about vertical accuracy.